sopra-fs24-group-01/sopra-fs24-plantparent-client/README.md

 - **Task Scheduling**: Schedule watering and other care tasks for each plant.

-- **Notifications**: Receive notifications when a plant's care is overdue.
-This ensures that all plants receive the attention they need to thrive.

 - **Spaces**: Organize your plants into customizable spaces based on their location in your home or office.

 - **Caretaker Coordination**: Coordinate with other caretakers to ensure that all plants are properly cared for.
-You can assign tasks to different caretakers and track their completion.

 ## Technologies
 **PlantParent** leverages a range of powerful technologies to ensure robust and scalable client-side functionality: